+(iii) indemnify Buyer against Losses resulting from any such Environmental Compliance Deficiencies pursuant to Article 12.3(d), subject to the limitations on Seller's liability set forth in this Section 12.5(b).
+In the event that Seller elects to proceed under this clause (iii) for any Environmental Compliance Deficiency, Buyer shall be deemed to have furnished a Claim Notice with respect to such Environmental Compliance Deficiency in accordance with Article 12.

 (c) As used in this Agreement, the term "Environmental Compliance Deficiencies" shall mean those matters specifically set forth in the Environmental Statement that indicate that on the date of the Environmental Statement the Assets are in violation or in noncompliance with Environmental Laws.